Oregon candidate, once a Trump critic, now embraces him

-BEND, Ore. — In 2018, the Republican Party’s candidate for governor of Oregon painted himself as a centrist, criticized President Donald Trump’s environmental stance and said he didn’t want to be linked to divisive national figures.
+BEND, Ore.
+(AP) — In 2018, the Republican party’s candidate for governor of Oregon painted himself as a centrist, criticized President Donald Trump’s environmental stance and said he didn’t want to be linked to divisive national figures.

 Knute Buehler lost to incumbent Gov. Kate Brown by almost 120,000 votes.
 Now, Buehler is running for a seat in Congress in a district covering a conservative swath of Oregon, and has taken Trump into a tight embrace.
 Buehler’s campaign video features Trump at a rally and touring a border wall, with Buehler declaring he opposed impeachment.